 The working group maintains a news mailing list to inform all interested researchers.
 This list is used to distribute information on the activities of the working group, calls for open positions, and other news of general interest.
 The list is being maintained by the speakers of the working group.
 Individuals, who are interested in becoming part of the list, are kindly asked to contact the speakers.

 The speakers represent the interests of the working group vis-á-vis the DGG.
 The speakers hold contact to the DGG board and inform the DGG general assembly about the activities of the working group, convene meetings and coordinate all other activities of the working group.
-The working group is currently chaired by Sabine Kruschwitz and Tina Martin.
+The working group is chaired by Matthias Halisch and Matthias Bücker since October 2021.